nguyentran0212/iegems-website/_posts/2024-05-26-review-AFUL-Explorer.md

 - Ranking list and measurement database are on [my IEM review blog](https://iegems.nk-tran.com/).
 - Terms used in my reviews are consistent with the [glossary by Headphonesty](https://www.headphonesty.com/sound-description-glossary)
 - **This review is based on a review sample from Hifigo (Thank you!).** I have no affiliation with or financial interest in Hifigo and AFUL.
 - The unit retails for $119 at the time this review was published.
-Unaffiliated link: [Aliexpress](https://www.aliexpress.com/item/1005007061750218.html), [HiFiGo](https://hifigo.com/products/aful-explorer), [Amazon US](https://www.amazon.com/dp/B0D5BBK52C/aful+explorer/), [Amazon JP](https://www.amazon.co.jp/dp/B0D5BCTRMQ/aful+explorer/)
+Unaffiliated links: [Aliexpress](https://www.aliexpress.com/item/1005007061750218.html), [HiFiGo](https://hifigo.com/products/aful-explorer), [Amazon US](https://www.amazon.com/dp/B0D5BBK52C/aful+explorer/), [Amazon JP](https://www.amazon.co.jp/dp/B0D5BCTRMQ/aful+explorer/)

 General Information
 ===